The Smallshaw’s... and George...

 I sent a mail back saying ¾” BSP and gave him the number for one in a Toolstation catalogue.

-A mail back said it did not fit as it was too big… Strange I thought.
-I better ask for photos of the bike so that would help me to see the problem..
+A mail back said it did not fit as it was too big… Strange I thought, I better ask for photos of the bike so that would help me to see the problem..

-The photos arrived of the bike.
-And the next morning I took a closer look at them, and something clicked……….
+The photos arrived of the bike, and the next morning I took a closer look at them, and something clicked……….

 With both the name and the image of the bike in the photos.